My Wrongs 8245–8249 & 117: Production

 My Wrongs was based on a monologue from Morris's BBC Radio 1 show Blue Jam and was filmed with a budget of £100,000.
 It was the first release by Warp Films, an imprint of Warp Records.
 It is dedicated to the Warp co-founder Rob Mitchell, who died in 2001.

 Reception

-The Guardian film critic Xan Brooks wrote that "My Wrongs 8245-8249 and 117 could not have been made by anyone else", saying it was a "direct descedent" of Blue Jam and Morris's satirical TV series Brass Eye.
-In the Telegraph, Mark Blacklock wrote: "Visually and sonically the film is well crafted.
-The light is cold, the sound morphed.
-This is a natural development from Blue Jam."
+The Guardian film critic Xan Brooks wrote that My Wrongs was a "direct descendent" of Blue Jam and Morris's satirical TV series Brass Eye, and that it could not have been made by anyone else.
+In the Telegraph, Mark Blacklock called it a "natural development" from Blue Jam and wrote: "Visually and sonically the film is well crafted.
+The light is cold, the sound morphed."
 He praised Warp Records as a "truly progressive organisation" that supported experimental artists such as Morris.
-My Wrongs won the 2003 Bafta for best short film.
+My Wrongs won the BAFTA for best short film at the 2003 awards.